alex-kolmakov/divelog-autoreport/README.md

 that Dive #1 is much worse than Dive #2.

+Furthermore, even if we know that the dive was not great - how do we improve?
+What went wrong?
+What could have been done better?

 Now the question is:

 ```
-> Can we train a model to rate the dives?
+> Can the model learn how to rate dives from the logbook like a diver does?
+> And then help him to improve by providing insights on the worst dives?
 ```

 If you are interested in why dives are different and how can anyone tell ~~(or who was the diver in the pictures :P)~~ - send me a message and I will be happy to explain!